ManhTrinhNguyen/Jenkins-Docker-Excercise/README.md

     - Add Jenkinsfile in the project
     - **Configure Webhook Trigger pipeline job automatically**
       - From pipeline Enable : `GitHub hook trigger for GITScm polling`
-      - From Github : In the Repo go to : Setting -> Webhook -> Add Webhook1
+      - From Github : In the Repo go to : Setting -> Webhook -> Add Web Hook
     - **Create Jenkinsfile**:
       ```
       pipeline {